Prijatelji: 2007

 In 2007, when the first issue of Prijatelji was reprinted, the character of Mile Betmen was added.
-He was a more-than-obvious parody of DC Comics' Batman, with a big beer belly and the role of masked avenger and pig farmer.
-His appearance brought more value to the series, but when the second issue of Prijatelji appeared the same year, entitled Harmonija u zemlji bedaka, the series showed improvement, both in drawing style and storytelling.
-The number of characters expanded, so the stories gained more than fights and pranks.
-Female characters were also brought in, and the series began to touch on more emotional themes; the clashes and animosity featured in the first issue were still present, but crafted with more taste and moderation.
+He was a parody of DC Comics' Batman, with a big beer belly and the role of masked avenger and pig farmer.
+When the second issue of Prijatelji appeared the same year, entitled Harmonija u zemlji bedaka, the series showed improvement, both in drawing style and storytelling, with its cast of characters expanding.
+Female characters were also brought in, and the series began to touch on more emotional themes; the clashes and animosity featured in the first issue were still present but crafted with more taste and moderation.